shirleyisdreaming/RANSAC/README.md

 .jpg file is the example which shows the extract ring which can be used for AI

-there are some output examples under /home/beams12/S1IDUSER/xiaoxu/class
+there are some output examples under /home/beams12/S1IDUSER/xiaoxu/class, such as OutFolder_LSHR